alexKleider/phInfo/README.md

     on a different user or use of a different installation directory, the scripts will have to be modified accordingly

-<a name="4reponame">4</a>.

-    The repository name may change in which case all references to `phInfo` will need to be changed.

 <a name="5oldraspian">5</a>

 Older versions of raspian can be found